-The biggest mobile network the UK has ever seen is about to launch, as after 18 months of consideration, the Competition and Markets Authority (CMA) has approved a merger between Vodafone and Three, in a deal worth £16.5 billion.
+The biggest mobile network the UK has ever seen has now launched, as after 18 months of consideration, the Competition and Markets Authority (CMA) has approved a merger between Vodafone and Three, in a deal worth £16.5 billion.

-This combined network will have 27 million customers, making it slightly bigger than EE’s 25 million, so it’s set to be a huge force in the UK’s mobile landscape.
+This combined network – which is dubbed VodafoneThree – has 27 million customers, making it slightly bigger than EE’s 25 million, so it’s set to be a huge force in the UK’s mobile landscape.
 Here’s everything you need to know.

 The CMA has required Three and Vodafone to deliver on a joint network plan, which would see the merged company invest £11 billion into improving their combined network over the next eight years.